 - Stains wood to look weathered when 1 Tbsp of grounds are added to a jar of white vinegar and left to sit 24 hours.

 Now you have 25 reasons to save those brewed grounds on your homestead.
 Do you have other uses for grounds?
-Share them with my readers!
+Share them in the comment box below!